walter-a-jablonowski/simple-obj-log/README.md

 Instead of just plain text logs should contain data.
 Best would be a log saves objects of different types, that have shared columns like time in front.
-It saves in standard formats instead proprietary log file format: csv, json, yaml or Db table.
+It saves in standard formats instead proprietary log file format: csv, json, yml or DB table.
 This makes processing data with standard tools easy.

 In general graph obj should be prefered, that can be linked freely (always best).
-Fix links are a limitation.
+Fix links are limitations.
 CSV and YML have less structure than a graph we only can print what is possible.
 Basically a tree can be printed with a root obj in the main record and nested obj (see also below).
 More links can only be printed as ids (possible future version).